Brussel Sprout Kimchi Fermentation

 - Finely dice the ginger and garlic

-- In a large bowl, mix the ginger and garlic with the drained vegetables, chili powder (and fish or shrimp sauce if you choose to add this) and toss
+- In a large bowl, combine the garlic and ginger with the drained veggies and korean chili powder and toss (this is where you would also add fish sauce or shrimp sauce if you wish)

-- Place everything in a wide-mouth glass jar or other fermenting vessel.
-Put some pressure on it with your fist to encourage compaction.
-Unlike cabbage ferments there will not be sufficient liquid in the veggies to fully cover the veggies.
+- Place everything in a fermentation crock, 2 one quart mason jars or a wide mouth glass jar.
+Put some pressure on the ingredients with your fist or a pickle packer (I love these by the way!).
+Unlike shredded cabbage ferments, there will likely not be enough natural liquid released to fully cover the brussel sprouts.

-- Jar it up and refrigerate when you like it in order to significantly slow the fermentation
+- When the taste is as you like it, jar it up and refrigerate to significantly slow the fermentation process.

 Hey Ted,